dougwithseismic/flexoffers/README.md

 ## Description

-This package provides a simple and intuitive wrapper around the FlexOffers API, which should help make building affiliate products waaay easier.
+Looking for a lightweight wrapper for the FlexOffers API?
+Here it is!
 Flexoffers is a great platform for monetizing huge amounts of B2C traffic but as developers, we missing the DX to build these products quickly.
+I built this out of neccessity so I could ship and monetize products faster, and now I'm sharing so we can all make building affiliate products waaay easier.

-Use this wrapper to monetize your traffic and build out products that help one another!
+Use this wrapper to monetize your traffic and build out products that help make life easier for everyone.

 [Want to chat?
 Connect with me on Twitter](https://twitter.com/dougiesilkstone)